romanvm/django-tinymce4-lite/docs/configuration.rst

 ``TINYMCE_SPELLCHECKER`` -- enables spellchecker function for TinyMCE.
 For the default configuration it also adds a spellcheck button to TinyMCE toolbar.
 Default: ``False``.

+.. note:: If you are using a custom TinyMCE configuration, don't forget to add `spellchecker`_ plugin to your configuration, and add the necessary menu item/toolbar button.
+Also read `Language Configuration`_ subsection about how to configure the spellchecker.

-``TINYMCE_FILEBROWSER`` -- enables file browser support in TinyMCE image and link dialogs. tinymce4-lite supports both `django-filebrowser`_ and  `django-filebrowser-no-grappelli`_ file browsers.
+``TINYMCE_FILEBROWSER`` -- enables file browser support in TinyMCE image and link dialogs.
+**tinymce4-lite** supports both `django-filebrowser`_ and  `django-filebrowser-no-grappelli`_ file browsers.
 Default: ``True`` if ``'filebrowser'`` is added to `INSTALLED_APPS`_, else ``False``.

 ``TINYMCE_JS_URL`` -- a path to TinyMCE JavaScript library.